gymshark/ios-stack-kit/README.md

 - You still want to use UIKit throughout your app
 - Harness the power of building UI like SwiftUI does but your team/project isn’t ready for reactive programming.
 - It’s easier to integrate into existing code bases.
 With SwiftUI you can’t swap a **View** for a **UIView**.
 This makes it hard to integrate old UI components into SwiftUI.
-- SwiftUI hides the underlying view rendering therefore making it hard to see what is actually going on and refine issues.
-With StackKit you are still within UIKit so don't loose any abilities.
+- SwiftUI hides the underlying view rendering, therefore making it hard to see what is actually going on and refine issues.
+With StackKit you are still within UIKit so don't lose any abilities.

 ### Note ⚠️